diegolopezronda/tennis-board/README.md

-# tennis-board
+# Tennis Board
-Tennis Board for Raspberry Pi
+Tennis Board for Raspberry Pi.

+# Usage

+# Installation
+These instructions where tested on Raspbian Lite 32 on a Raspberry Pi 3 B.

-# Dependencies
+## Dependencies

 * NGINX
 * Mosquitto